Bit by bit, the case is dwindling. Every bottle has been really excellent. — a month ago

 Medium lemon colour .
 Persistent and fine perlage.
 This is quite restrained at first with lemon oil , toasty baked pastry and oyster shell hints .
 On the palate this is really quite intense , honied lemon , ginger, toasty yellow fruits , toasted nuts and quite mineral, oyster shell hints.
 Long and complex on the finish , fresh acidity , intense and complete .
-Needs a little more time, will show even better in 5 -10 years or so and over the next 10-15 years . — a month ago
+Needs a little more time, will show even better in 5 -10 years or so and over the next 10-15 years . — 3 months ago

 When Caymus was Caymus!!!